WMCB-Tech/rlchroot/docs/exporting-containers.md

 Example:
 ```
-rlc-export mycontainer container.tar.gz
+rlc-export mycontainer
 ```

 This will dump the container into gzipped tarball (stdout export isn't yet implemented)

 ***Notes when backing up containers***
-* The exported container will be outputed at your current working directory by default (This will usually detect if the directory is read-writable) \
+* The exported container will be outputed at `$HOME/exported_containers`
-*we'll try to improve this*
 * Data corruption may occur when running containers during the export process
 * This will output the tarball into gzip